-In compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and the Americans with Disability Act of 1990, The Board of Education Eaton RESA does not discriminate on the basis of race, color, national origin, sex, (including sexual orientation and transgender identity) disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, or any other legally protected category, (collectively, "Protected Classes"), in its programs and activities, including employment opportunities.
-In addition, arrangements can be made to ensure that the lack of English language proficiency is not a barrier to admission or participation.
-Civil Rights Coordinators are located at 1790 E. Packard Hwy, Charlotte Michigan to handle inquiries regarding the nondiscrimination policies and grievance procedures.
-Telephone (517) 543-5500.
+In compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and the Americans with Disability Act of 1990, Eaton RESA is committed to maintaining a learning environment in which all individuals are treated with dignity and respect, free from discrimination and harassment.
+The District shall not discriminate on the basis of race, color, national origin, sex (including sexual orientation or sexual identity), age, religion, height, weight, marital or family status, disability, military status, genetic information, or any other legally protected category in its programs and activities.
+Sexual harassment is a form of sex discrimination, and shall likewise not be permitted with respect to students or employees.
+The District shall not retaliate against a person who reports or opposes improper decimation or retaliation.
+The District shall fully comply with all applicable federal and state civil rights statutes.
+Discrimination, retaliation, and harassment are prohibited whether occurring at school, on District property, in a District vehicle, or on any District-related activity or event.